Neurogenic bladder dysfunction: Epidemiology

 The overall prevalence of neurogenic bladder is limited due to the broad range of conditions that can lead to urinary dysfunction.
 Neurogenic bladder is common with spinal cord injury and multiple sclerosis.
 Rates of some type of urinary dysfunction surpass 80% one year after spinal cord injury.
 Among patients with multiple sclerosis, 20–25% will develop neurogenic bladder although the type and severity bladder dysfunction is variable.

+Incidence

+In the United States, 40-90% of patients with multiple sclerosis, 37-72% of patients with Parkinsonism, and 15% of patients with stroke have neurogenic bladder.
+Dysfunction of the bladder is also frequently seen in patients with Spina Bifida, which affects 1 in 2700 births in the United States.
+It has been documented that about 61% of adult patients with Spina Bifida have some form of urinary incontinence.
+Around 70-80% of US patients with spinal cord injury have degrees of bladder dysfunction.

+Worldwide annual spinal cord injuries result in neurogenic bladder dysfunction occurrences between 12 - 65+ cases/million population.

 Society and culture

 Burden

 The burden of neurogenic bladder dysfunction on individuals and health care systems is substantial, but the actual costs of care are less understood.
 A recent systematic review of the literature assessed the global costs associated with the current state of care for neurogenic bladder and found that the annual costs of routine care can range from $2,039.69 to $12,219.07, with lifetime costs reaching up to $112,774 when complications are considered.
 Catheters and absorbent aids are among the costliest categories of expenditure during routine care.
 More invasive and reconstructive treatments were found to be even more costly, with costs ranging from $18,057 to $55,873.